theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 Asifa is a relentless campaigner for Islam, who constantly says things that make the girls doubt the omnipotence of their respective Gods.
 One day, the girls get molested at the mall, and Asifa tells them that if they wore the Hijab, Allah would protect them from such incidents.
 Because of the constant peer pressure from Asifa and her cousins, the Hindu girls slowly convert to Islam.
 The Catholic Nimah refuses to convert and confronts Asifa and raises her voice, when Asifa says anything about the God and the Christ.

+The film shows how Muslim men pull off _Love Jihad_:

+1. Lure unsuspecting, naïve Hindu girls
-The film shows how Muslim men pull off _Love Jihad_---lure unsuspecting Hindu girls, get the girls attracted to them, get physical with them and get them pregnant (or engage in revenge porn), agree to marry them provided they converted, get them to convert, marry them (or get them married to other unknown Muslim men), and take them to Syria.
+2. Get the girls to fall in love with them
+3. Get physical with them and get them pregnant (or engage in revenge porn)
+4. Make conversion a prerequisite to marriage, saying, ‘How can we take home a Hindu girl?
+Our family will not agree.’
+5. Convert the girls.
+6. Marry them (or get them married to other unknown Muslim men)
+7. Take them to Syria.

 And then come the graphic descriptions and imagery of the travel to Syria, the sex slavery, the ruthless killings, absolute disregard for women, etc. The film is not A-rated for nothing.